BLumia/pineapple-calendar/README.md

 *remark: there is a `QCalendar::monthName()` which may partially resolve this issue, so yeah we can get a proper display name, but still doesn't know if the month is a leap month*

-Last but not least, QCalendar seems doesn't care about TimeZone at all, when calling `QCalendar::partsFromDate()`, I'm not sure which timezone it will be treatd with the `QDate`...
+~~Last but not least, QCalendar seems doesn't care about TimeZone at all, when calling `QCalendar::partsFromDate()`, I'm not sure which timezone it will be treatd with the `QDate`...~~

+*remark: seems a QDate used here will always represent the day with respect to the proleptic Gregorian calendar ..?*

 ### Why an interface and an implementation?
 Why not just an implementation?